-Law enforcement personnel may ask a subject who refuses a chemical test if they would like to withdraw their refusal, but must be careful not to coerce the subject.
+Law enforcement personnel may ask a subject who refuses a chemical test if they would like to withdraw their refusal, but must be careful not to coerce the subject (State v Quezada A08A1803).
 As of 2006, OCGA 40-5-67.1 (d.1) allows for the obtaining of samples for chemical testing from a refusing subject by means of a properly executed search warrant.